bfeldatwilio/node-react-canvas/README.md

 ## About the app

 The server is an njinx server with two endpoints.
-One redirects all requests to the react apps publish folder.
+One redirects all requests to the react apps build folder.
 The other takes the `post` to the sign endpoint, and redirects to the `/` root.

 The `post` request includes a signed request from Salesforce, but since this isn't a server rendered application, we cannot use it to serve our content.
 We should however validate that the signed request is valid by using the canvas apps consumer secret (TODO).